Location Management in IP-based Future LEO Satellite Networks: A Review: Overview of IP-based standardized location management and its limitations in future LEO SatNets

 \subsection{Location Management Procedure in IPv6 Mobility Management Standards}

-\paragraph{\textbf{MIPv6 \cite{MIP2004}}} In the home network a MN gets a permanent address, called the home address.
+\paragraph{\textbf{MIPv6 \cite{MIP2004}}} In the home network (i.e., where the MN is currently located and attached) the MN gets a permanent address, called the home address.
 This address is registered at the \acrfull{ha} in the home network and is used for both identification and routing purposes.
 Figure \ref{fig:MIPv6}, shows the network architecture and the location management message exchange of MIPv6.
 Since MIPv6 is a host-based mobility management protocol, the MN detects its mobility from the home network (previous network) to a foreign network by using the IPv6 neighbour discovery mechanism.
+A foreign network is a network that the MN access after moving out of its home network coverage.
 When the MN moves out of the home network and accesses a foreign network, it will perform the following steps \cite{Chen2016}: